-Nothing in this section shall be construed to prohibit licensees licensed to sell liquor for consumption on the premises from offering special package plans or price premuims.
+Nothing in this section shall be construed to prohibit licensees licensed to sell liquor for consumption on the premises from offering special package plans or price premiums.
 Licensees may advertise their special package plans or price premiums.

+War Eac.
+21 (88551-556) 28 MRSA c.13, subchapter II,/is repealed.

 Sec.
-22. 28 MRSA c.
-13, subchapter II, (§§ 551-556) is repealed.

-Sec.
-23. 28 MRSA § 701, as last amended by PL 1975, c.
-540, §§ 2-3, is repealed and the following enacted in place thereof:
+23. 28 MRSA §701, as last amended by PL 1975, c.540, §§2-3, is repealed and the following enacted in place thereof: §701.
+Fees and malt beverages.....\$800

-§ 701.
-Fees

-- 1. Fees for full-year licenses for the sale of alcoholic beverages for onpremise consumption of liquor shall be as follows: - A. Class I License, spirituous, vinous and malt beverages \$ 800 - (1) Class I-A License Optional License For hotels that do not serve food Spirituous, vinous and malt beverages - beverages \$1,200 - B. Class II License, spirituous liquor only \$ 400 - C. Class III License, vinous liquors only \$ 200 - D. Class IV License, malt liquor only \$ 300 - sumed on the premises shall be 1⁄2 the full-time fee at their location. - 3.
-Fees for the extension of part-time licenses for a 2-month period for the sale of alcoholic beverages to be consumed on the premises shall be as follows: - A. Class I License, spirituous, vinous and malt beverages \$ 150 (1) Class I-A Optional License For hotels that do - not serve food spirituous, vinous and malt beverages \$ 225
+1. Fees for full-year licenses for the sale of alcoholic beverages for on-premise consumption of liquor shall be as follows:

+A. Class I License, spirituous, vinous

+(1) Class I-A License - Optional License - For hotels that do not

+serve food - Spirituous, vinous

+and malt beverages\$1,200

+B. Class II License, spirituous liquor

+only\$ 400

+C. Class III License, vinous liquors

+only\$ 200

+D. Class IV License, malt liquor only\$ 300

+E. Class V License, bottle club\$ 100

+2. Fees for part-time licenses for the sale of alcoholic

+beverages to be consumed on the premises shall be 1/2 the fulltime fee at their location.

+3. Fees for the extension of part-time licenses for a

+2-month period for the sale of alcoholic beverages to be consumed on the premises shall be as follows:

+A. Class I License, spirituous, vinous and

+malt beverages, \$ 150

+(1) Class I-A - Optional License - For

+hotels that do not serve food - spirituous, vinous and malt beverages \$ 225

+B. Class II License, spirituous liquor only \$ 90

-- C. Class III License, vinous liquor only \$ 50
+C. Class III License, vinous liquor only \$ 50

-D. Class IV License, malt liquor only \$ 60 - 4.
-Fees for full-year licenses for the sale of malt liquor and table wine to be consumed off the premises shall be as follows: - A. Class VI License, malt liquor only \$ 200 - B. Class VII License, table wine only \$ 200 - 5.
-Fees for part-time licenses for the sale of malt liquor and table wine to be consumed off the premises shall be $\frac{1}{2}$ the full-time license fee.
+D. Class IV License, malt liquor only \$ 60

+E. Class V License, bottle club \$ 25

+4. Fees for full-year licenses for the sale of malt

+liquor and table wine to be consumed off the premises shall

+be as follows:

+A. Class VI License, malt liquor only \$ 200

+B. Class VII License, table wine only \$ 200

+5. Fees for part-time licenses for the sale of malt

+liquor and table wine to be consumed off the premises shall be

+1/2 the full-time license fee.

-- 6. Fees for the bimonthly extension of part-time licenses for the sale of malt liquor and table wine to be consumed off the premises shall be as follows: - A. Class VI License, malt liquor only \$ 40 - B. Class VII License, table wine only \$ 40
+6. Fess for the bimonthly extension of part-time licenses

+for the sale of malt liquor and table wine to be consumed off

+the premises shall be as follows:

+A. Class VI License, malt liquor only \$ 40

+B. Class VII License, table wine only \$ 40